Entity Structure

 Table Name

-attribute specifies the corresponding table in the database.
+The table_name attribute specifies the corresponding table in the database.

-Optionally, you can also specify the database schema or database name by schema_name
+Optionally, you can also specify the database schema or database name by schema_name.

 #[sea_orm(table_name = "cake", schema_name = "public")]